 5. Transfer the cooked beef to a carving platter or board, cover with foil and leave to rest in a warm place.
 Increase the oven temperature to 220°C, gas mark 7 and transfer the potatoes to the lower shelf.
 Put the Yorkshire pudding tin on the top shelf for 10 minutes to get the fat really hot.
 Pour in the batter (it should sizzle) and bake for 25 minutes or until risen and deep golden.

 6. For the gravy, drain off the fat from the roasting tin, leaving the roasting juices.
 Add the flour and stir over the hob for 1 minute.
-Add the red wine and bring to the boil, scraping up the sticky bits from the base of the tin.
+Then add the red wine and bring to the boil, scraping up the sticky bits from the base of the tin.
 Add the stock and cook for 5 minutes until slightly reduced and thickened.
 Strain into a gravy jug and serve with the carved meat, potatoes, Yorkshire puddings and a seasonal green vegetable.

-Roast Topside Of Beef With Yorkshire Puddings recipe?
+Roast Topside Of Beef With Yorkshire Puddings: